Making room for science at Oklahoma's tribal colleges

 Both CNC and CMN are relatively young schools--founded in 2002 and, 2004, respectively--and offer associates degrees.
 Full-time enrollment at CNC is less than 100 students, while that of CMN is about 200 students.
 Though many students are tribal members, the colleges serve the entire community.
 Classes on the language, history and culture of the Comanche and Muscogee tribes are mandatory.

 CNC has hosted a variety of summer science camps, some funded through EPSCoR and others through different federal programs.
-CNC also has an undergraduate research and mentoring program between the college and Oklahoma State University, funded through grants from NSF's Division of Biological Infrastructure.
+CNC also has an undergraduate research and mentoring program between the college and OSU, funded through grants from NSF's Division of Biological Infrastructure.

 Meanwhile, CMN is creating the school's first-ever science course, teaching biology, human anatomy and physical science.